 3. Los Angeles

-Residents of the Los Angeles metro area have to put up with a higher-than-average cost of living, soaring rents and stiff property taxes — plus, the city’s legendary traffic backups.
+Residents of the Los Angeles metro area have to put up with a higher-than-average cost of living, soaring rents and stiff property taxes — plus the city’s legendary freeway backups.

-Homes are selling for an average $671,000 in a competitive market where houses typically receive three offers, Redfin says.
+Homes are selling for an average $735,000 in a competitive market where houses typically receive two offers, Redfin says.

 Jaded L.A. locals who are weary of waiting for their big Hollywood break in such an expensive place are looking to relocate to more reasonably priced San Diego or Phoenix.

-Here it is, America's most-fled metro area: San Francisco.
-Its very lucrative tech jobs are a magnet for newcomers — but the horrendously expensive real estate just ends up repelling people.
+San Francisco's natural beauty and very lucrative tech jobs are a magnet for newcomers — but the horrendously expensive real estate just ends up repelling people.

-The average selling price is currently about $1.2 million.
-Homes that would be undesirable elsewhere sell for hundreds of thousands over asking price in desperate bidding wars.
+The average selling price is currently $1.43 million, which is up nearly 2% from a year ago.
+Homes that would be undesirable elsewhere sell for hundreds of thousands over asking price in frenzied bidding wars.

 Redfin says residents looking to leave are most often checking out homes in Sacramento and Seattle.